ibm-cloud-docs/openshift/cli-ks-plugin.md

 :    Include the CRN ID of a standard {{site.data.keyword.cos_full_notm}} instance to back up the internal registry of your cluster.
 To list the CRN of existing instances, run `ibmcloud resource service-instances --long` and find the **ID** of your object storage instance.
 To create a standard object storage instance, run `ibmcloud resource service-instance-create <name> cloud-object-storage standard global` and note its **ID**.

 `--preview PREVIEW`
-:    Optional.
-Specify one or more cluster level preview features, such as `fips`.
+:    Optional: Specify one or more cluster level preview features, such as `fips`.

 `--dedicated-host-pool POOL`
-:    Optional.
-The ID of the dedicated host pool where you want to run your workers.
+:    Optional: The ID of the dedicated host pool where you want to run your workers.

 `--workers NUMBER_WORKERS_PER_ZONE`
-:    Specify at least 2 worker nodes to include in the cluster.
-For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
+:    Optional: Specify the number of worker nodes to include in the cluster.
+The default value is 1.
-      Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
-Changing the ID or domain name prevents the Kubernetes master from managing your cluster.
-      {: important}

 `--disable-outbound-traffic-protection`
 :    Include this option to allow public outbound access from the cluster workers.
 By default, public outbound access is blocked in OpenShift versions 4.15 and later and Kubernetes versions 1.30 and later.